 Congratulations!
-You have decided to be one of the nearly 22% of UWEC students in your graduating class who will have studied abroad.
-UWEC ranks in the top 30 Master's granting institutions in the country for the number of our students who study abroad.
+You have decided to be one of the nearly 22% of UW-Eau Claire students in your graduating class who will have studied abroad.
+UW-Eau Claire ranks in the top 40 Master's granting institutions in the country in terms of numbers of our students who complete part of their undergraduate education abroad.